microsoft/PowerApps-TestEngine/samples/weather/README.md

 5. Granted System Administrator or System Customizer roles as documented in [Microsoft Learn](https://learn.microsoft.compower-apps/maker/model-driven-apps/privileges-required-customization#system-administrator-and-system-customizer-security-roles)
 6. Git Client has been installed.
 For example using [GitHub Desktop](https://desktop.github.com/download/) or the [Git application](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 7. The CoE Starter Kit core module has been installed into the environment
+8. If you want to test multiple languages you have you will need to follow instructions for setting up in [Regional and language options for your environment](https://learn.microsoft.com/power-platform/admin/enable-languages) for French.

 ## Getting Started